MIT-REALM/architect_rss_22/README.md

 - **Robust**: Solid engineering design requires not only optimizing for the expected, but also planning for the unexpected.
 Architect helps make sure that your designs are robust to changes in the environment or operating domain --- Architect helps your designs fly even when the winds change.
 - **Co-design**: Instead of thinking about the software and control system design separately from the hardware design, Architect helps you optimize both at the same time (co-designing both the software and hardware).
 More importantly, Architect is a tool for improving the design process: it's your new co-designer!

-## Let's see an example

-**TODO**: Show how Architect works with an example.
-Refer to more technical details in papers/wiki/docs

 ## Try it for yourself

 To install Architect, run the following commands: